The shifted proper orthogonal decomposition: A mode decomposition for multiple transport phenomena: Introduction

 Transport-dominated phenomena are usually a challenge for mode-based methods, since their dynamical behavior cannot be captured accurately by a few spatial modes in a dyadic structure (cf. \cite{ConI12,Luc01}).
 Recently, there have been some efforts in inventing model reduction methods suitable for the efficient description of transport-dominated phenomena.
-Usually some time dependent shift is introduced to compensate the transport.
-It is used in the framework of symmetry reduction (cf. \cite{BeyT04,FedAR15,RowKML03}).
-A similar method of freezing has been proposed in \cite{OhlR13} for nonlinear parameter dependent evolution equations.
-The used approach is based on a Lie group representing the translation of the solution.
-The method has been applied to a Burgers equation with parameter dependency.
-In \cite{GerL14} the authors propose an Approximated Lax Pair (ALP) approach which features a time-evolution of the ansatz modes and is not based on an offline data-sampling phase as in most other nonlinear model reduction methods.
-The method has been demonstrated by means of numerical examples including a linear advection equation and the Korteweg-de-Vries equation.
-Examples are also considered with more than one traveling wave showing good performance of this new method.
-However, since the modes are chosen as the eigenfunctions of the linear Schr\"odinger operator, they seem to be well-suited for pulse-like structures but it is not clear how this approach performs with different moving structures.
+Usually some time-dependent shift is introduced to compensate the transport.
+It is used in the framework of symmetry reduction (cf. \cite{BeyT04,FedAR15,OhlR13,RowKML03}), where the translation is accounted for by applying a Lie group action to a symmetry-reduced or frozen solution.
+In \cite{OhlR13}, for instance, the framework has been analyzed for nonlinear parameter-dependent evolution equations and applied to a numerical simulation of the Burgers equation.
+A different approach is presented in \cite{IolL14} where the transport is incorporated by using a coordinate mapping which is related to the solution of Monge-Kantorovich optimal mass transport problems.
+The approach is illustrated by means of snapshots of shallow water waves and of a hurricane.
 A methodology based on $L^1$ norm minimization has been applied in \cite{AbgAC16} which shows much better results for hyperbolic problems than the commonly applied $L_2$ norm minimization of the error.
 The minimization is based on a set of dictionaries which are computed in an offline phase.
-There are various other approaches which aim to efficiently reduce transport phenomena, see for instance \cite{CagMS16,Car15,IolL14,SesterhennShahirpour2016,TadPQ15,Wel15}.
+There are various other approaches which aim to efficiently reduce transport phenomena, see for instance \cite{CagMS16,Car15,GerL14,MojB17,SesterhennShahirpour2016,TadPQ15,Wel15}.

 Multiple transport velocities are less studied.
 Just one shift as it is used in most of the cited works is not sufficient if different transport velocities are present, as it is common in technical applications.
 An efficient and general model reduction methodology for {\it multiple} transport phenomena is still missing.
 With this contribution we aim at improving this situation by introducing the shifted proper orthogonal decomposition (sPOD).